December Mortgage Payments and Savings Interest Payments

 This account is only for UK resident individuals between birth and 16 years of age living in Leicestershire, Nottinghamshire, Lincolnshire, Cambridgeshire or Rutland or to customers who have been members with the Society for 5 years or more.

 A Young Savers account can only be opened in your sole name and at your registered address.
 Any money in the account will belong to you and not any counter-signatories to your account.
-Counter-signatories are normally a parent, grand-parent or guardian registered to your account upon opening.
+Countersignatories are normally a parent, grand-parent or guardian registered to your account upon opening.

-Limited to one account per person.
-Manage your account by visiting a branch of the Society or by forwarding your written instructions to us.
+You can manage your account by visiting a branch of the Society or by sending us your written instructions.

 Can I withdraw money?